 There are approximately 23 million blog posts and articles about how to make grammar instruction fun (maybe not…I don’t know…I don’t sit around and count these things), but still…there are a lot.
 In today’s post, I’d like to add to that massive bank, but hopefully provide some ideas that are not only practical, but also easy to implement and, best of all, not a waste of instructional time.
 I’m not saying that making grammar “fun” is a waste of time, and really, there are some excellent ideas and resources available to do that.
-However, in my experience, like math, grammar is learned in large part through repetition (which is not always fun).
+However, in my experience, like math, grammar is learned in large part through spiraling, analysis, and repetition (which is not always fun).

 Having said that, I keep my grammar instruction fairly simple.
 Despite the recent movement away from teaching grammar (which I fought tooth and nail), I feel like people are starting to realize that grammar is a necessary life skill.
 We need it!
 Plus, it’s emphasized in the Common Core Standards: phrases, clauses, punctuation, sentence types, parallelism, dangling modifiers…all of it.

-The rest of the week, I spend time reinforcing the skill I introduced on Monday, and whenever possible, I embed the grammar skills into my literature, vocabulary, and writing content.
+The rest of the week, I spend time reinforcing the skill I introduced on Monday, and whenever possible, I embed the grammar skills into my literature, vocabulary, and writing conversations.
 This approach is a method I’ve found successful, and even though my students pretend to groan about Monday Fun-days, I know they secretly enjoy them.
 (You can find my sequence for grammar lessons here.)

-Combine Grammar Instruction with Appealing New Vocabulary Words
+1. Combine Grammar Instruction with Appealing New Vocabulary Words

 One of the ways I have hooked students who don’t enjoy grammar (yes, there are students out there who do enjoy it) is to tie grammar instruction into other areas of ELA content.
 It makes sense.
 Grammar, writing, vocabulary, reading…they are like milk and cookies.

-My favorite way to do this is through something I’ve called “Grocabulary.”
+A light-hearted approach for this is through something I’ve called “Grocabulary.”
 With each grocabulary worksheet, my students are working on a particular grammar skill, but they are also determining unknown word meanings based on context clues provided in the sentence.
 Here’s an example in which students were first supposed to identify the simple subject and simple predicate and then answer the questions that follow:

 The sentence might read: I do not like to be bothered by childish frippery, like who gets to ride in the front seat.